 While other types of cord or types of paracord might be fine for certain everyday uses, you don’t want to trust your survival with anything but real paracord.

-Go ahead and buy a paracord bracelet for each member of your family.
+Go ahead and buy a paracord bracelet (Amazon Link) for each member of your family.
 They are really cheap, you can easily wear it wherever you go, and have the peace of mind which comes with having it on you at all times.

 If you would like to have a go at making a paracord bracelet yourself, have a look at this post.